Ajay-srmist/Real-Time-Drowsiness-Detection-Using-Eye-Blink-Analysis/README.md

 Active: Eyes open with normal blink patterns.
 This project can be particularly useful for monitoring drivers, machine operators, or anyone who needs to stay alert in a critical environment.
 # Features
-.
-Face Detection: Detects faces in real-time using Dlib's pre-trained face detector.
+- Face Detection: Detects faces in real-time using Dlib's pre-trained face detector
-.
-Eye Blink Detection: Tracks specific eye landmarks to compute the blink ratio.
+- Eye Blink Detection: Tracks specific eye landmarks to compute the blink ratio
-.
-Drowsiness Classification: Classifies the user's state into Sleeping, Drowsy, or Active based on eye movement.
+- Drowsiness Classification: Classifies the user's state into Sleeping, Drowsy, or Active based on eye movement
-.
-Real-Time Feedback: Displays the current state on the live video feed.
+- Real-Time Feedback: Displays the current state on the live video feed
-.
-User Alerts: Changes the color and status message based on the user’s alertness.
+- User Alerts: Changes the color and status message based on the user’s alertness.